adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 ### 1.1 관련 연구

-The previous methods on 3-D shape analysis can be coarselycategorized into model-based and view-based methods.
+기존 연구 동향 분류 : The previous methods on 3-D shape analysis can be coarsely categorized into **model-based** and **view-based** methods.

+#### A. Model based methods
-Modelbasedmethods calculate a set of features directly from the 3-Dshape mesh or its rendered voxels.
+- Model based methods calculate a set of features directly from the 3-D shape mesh or its rendered voxels.

-Such methods include theShape Histogram descriptor [2] and the Spin Images [3].
+- 예Such methods include the Shape Histogram descriptor [2] and the Spin Images [3].

 Viewbasedmethods represent 3-D shapes by a set of views [4]–[10].The views can be 2-D projections of the shape or the panoramicview.